 Although they are supposed to be healthy, foods like lettuce, tomatoes and cucumber can be really hard on your digestion and your IBS.

-So eating these, and “hoping for the best” is not be your best option.
+So eating these, in an attempt to get more nutrients and “hoping for the best” is not be your best option.

 Look out for tasty alternatives that you can digest better.
 You will have to test what works best for you, but consider alternatives like cooked potato salad, cooked veg in a cooked pasta salad, cold quinoa, diced cooked beetroot, sweetcorn, grated carrot with parsley, a few chickpeas, olives, walnuts.

 If you buy these in ready to eat forms, they may include other additives that can trigger you, and be much less nutritious.

 So try to buy organic, and make them from scratch.
 Then you know what you are eating!

 Alternative salad dressing